-Value streams can be modelled to illustrate the value delivery chain.
-Value can be associated with transitions between the value stream phases (a.k.a. stages) (figure below).
+An example Value Delivery Chain is illustrated in the figure below.
+Value can be associated with transitions between the value stream phases (a.k.a. stages).
 Capabilities can be linked to the value streams accordingly.

 - Capabilities are “serving” the value stream stages